mjthecoder65/PetCareScheduler/README.md

 ## Usage

 1. Run the program to see the main menu.
-2. Choose an option (1-8) from the menu.
+2. Choose an option (1-8) from the menu to perform the action you want.
-3. Follow the prompts to:

-   - Register a new pet.
-   - Schedule an appointment.
-   - View pets or appointments.
-   - Generate reports.

-4. Save and exit to persist data.

 **Example Interaction:**